cla-cif/movie-DB-2000s/README.md

 - The prompts are obvious, short and direct, but a HELP option is always available.

 Other important points are:
-  - the consistency of the prompts in colour and language,
+  - Consistency of the displayed messages in colour and language.
-  - the constant availability of information and functions,
+  - Constant availability of information and functions.
-  - the creation of a recursive architecture to avoid dead ends,
+  - Creation of a recursive architecture to avoid dead ends.
-  - the handling of invalid inputs and the avoidance of unexpected behaviour.
+  - Handling of invalid inputs and the avoidance of unexpected behaviour.

 >My personal challenge was to put myself in the shoes of the user: What is clear, obvious and self-evident to the developer may not be to the user.